 All Right-Minded Teammates Embrace These Characteristics to…

-When you help your team create and live team A Work Agreement is a collective promise made by teammates to transform non-productive behavior into collaborative teamwork behavior., they will be well on their way to living these characteristics.
+When you help your team create and live team A Work Agreement is a collective teammate promise to transform non-productive, adversarial behavior into collaborative teamwork behavior.
+More, they will be well on their way to living these characteristics.

 How does the Right-Minded Teammate actively embraces these characteristics?

 They do two things especially when difficult situations occur.